ttlew/conversation/dialog-methods.md

 ### com.google.gson.JsonObject support
 {: #com.google.gson.JsonObject}

-In addition to the built-in methods, you can use standard methods of the `com.google.gson.JsonObject` class also.
+In addition to the built-in methods, you can use standard methods of the `com.google.gson.JsonObject` class.

 ## Strings
 {: #strings}